-Service Opportunities
+Partnership Opportunities

 GVI has formed several partnerships that are integral in achieving our aims and objectives.
 Our main partners currently are the Taplamu Royal Navy Base and the Phang Nga Coastal Fishery Research and Development Center.
-However other partners include: The Thailand Department of National Parks, Ban Nam Khem Public School and Community Development Center.
+However other partners include The Thailand Department of National Parks, Ban Nam Khem Public School and Community Development Centre.

-Students will be conducting bird and biodiversity surveys on the nearby island of Kho Kho Khao and national parks to help collect scientific data with the aim to increase local knowledge base and help inform their future management decisions.
+Students will be conducting bird and biodiversity surveys in the village and national parks to help collect scientific data with the aim to increase the local knowledge base and help inform their future management decisions.
 Students will also be partaking in debris removal and survey projects in coastal areas and local towns, and/or mangrove-planting initiatives with the aim to restore disturbed coastal habitats.
-To boost local sea turtle conservation efforts, students will assist with the turtle breeding capture -and-release program.
+To boost local sea turtle conservation efforts, students will assist with the turtle breeding capture-and-release research program.
 Students may clean sea turtle tanks or may apply anti-fungal iodine solution as instructed by Centre staff.

-Students will have the chance to get up close and personal to these incredible creatures with the long-term goal to increase wild Green, Hawksbill and Olive Ridley turtle populations in Southern Thailand.
-We encourage community involvement and currently provide environmental education and awareness classes to local school children in the town of Baan Nam Khem to increase local environmental knowledge and understanding.
+Students will have the chance to get up close and personal to these incredible creatures with the long-term goal to increase wild green turtle populations in Southern Thailand.
+We encourage community involvement and currently provide environmental education and awareness classes to local school children in the town of Ban Nam Khem to increase local environmental knowledge and understanding.
 English lessons may also be offered to local partners to help improve their communications with tourists.